 Why?
-Because, in the end, you’ve no adult to answer to–to make the decision for you–but yourself.
+Because, in the end, you’ve no adult to answer to but yourself.
 And frankly, when parenting ourselves, we can be a bit of a pushover.

 So, how can you “keep the peace” between you and your inner child?
 Don’t have whatever it is you don’t want your inner child eating in the house.

 Do some parenting and get it outta your house.
 Throw it away.
 Outta sight, outta mind . . . and mouth.